Later Jin (Five Dynasties): Founding the Later Jin

 The first sinicized Shatuo state, Later Tang, was founded in 923 by Li Cunxu, son of the Shatuo chieftain Li Keyong.
 It extended Shatuo domains from their base in Shanxi to most of North China, and into Sichuan.

-After Li Cunxu’s death, his adopted son, Li Siyuan became emperor.
+After Li Cunxu's death, his adopted son, Li Siyuan became emperor.
 However, the Shatuo relationship with the Khitans, which was vital to their rise to power, had soured.
 Shi Jingtang, the son-in-law of Li Cunxu, rebelled against him, and with the help of the Khitan, declared himself emperor of the Later Jin in 936.

 The Later Jin founder Shi Jingtang claimed patrilineal Han Chinese ancestry.
 Noting that Shi 石 is a typical Chinese surname borne by Sogdians, Barenghi (2014) traces Shi Jingtang's origin to the Anqing Shi (安慶石).
-Anqing was one of the three Shatuo tribes, besides Chuyue (處月) and formerly Türgesh-associated Suoge (娑葛).
+Anqing was one of the three Shatuo sub-tribes whom were of Sogdian origin, besides Chuyue (處月) and formerly Türgesh-associated Suoge (娑葛).

 In the Later Jin, there were Dukedoms for the offspring of the royal families of the Zhou dynasty, Sui dynasty, and Tang dynasty.
 This practice was referred to as the two crownings and the three respects (二王三恪).

 The Tang Imperial Longxi Li lineage (隴西李氏) also included sub-lineages like the Guzang Li (姑臧李).
 Li Zhuanmei (李專美) descended from the Guzang Li and served the Later Jin.